MarkusG/setter/notes.md

 average, not just the first one.
 I'll do that, and see if I can threshold to classify shading next time.
 I'll also have to see if the change in lighting tomorrow ruins the thresholds I've set, and if they need to be adaptive.

+Averaging the colors of the contour points proved to be successful, and we can now consistently identify the color of shapes.
+All that remains is to determine the shadings.
+I am predicting (hoping, really) that this will be as simple as binning the saturations of the center of each shape.
+I look forward to finding out if that prediction is correct.